johnamdickson/portfolio-project-4/README.md

 # <img src="static/images/favicon.png"  width="40" height="40">  &nbsp;Emissions Monitoring Tool

-Emissions Monitoring Tool is an application for industrial clients to monitor, verify and report any unwanted emissions that do not neccesitate an immediate shutdown to repair.
-The application allows for user registration, role based permissions, adding new emissions and performing regular checks on those emissions all whilst displaying the data to the user in a design friendly manner.
+Emissions Monitoring Tool is an application for industrial clients to monitor, verify and report any unwanted emissions that do not neccesitate an immediate shutdown to repair. .

 This application is showcasing Full Stack Frameworks for Project Portfolio 4 and can be accessed by following this [link.](https://emissions-monitoring-tool-99fd7318f662.herokuapp.com/)